m-m-adams/ChallengeServer/README.md

 If you try to bruteforce the case of the entire base64 encoded phrase at once, it's going to need a supercomputer.
 Use the fact that 4 base64 digits always decode to the same 3 input bytes, and brute force it piecewise

 Problem 7:
 It's not a rot cipher, it's making a random reorder of the alphabet and using that as the substiution table.
 The entire phrase is using the same substitution table.
-Both statistical and deterministic approaches exist to break sub ciphers.
+Both statistical and deterministic approaches exist to break sub ciphers, but as this problem isn't a realistic sample of english text statistical approaches will be tough.
 Don't try to brute force this - there are 26! possible keys, brute forcing it is going to take about 10^13 years.
 It is possible to deterministically decrypt a random sub cipher if the input is long enough, and it is in this challenge.